JoanNjoki/Cyptography-Data-Analysis/README.md

 ---
 ---
 ## Purpose
- >> Identify the individuals that are most likely to click on the ad
+> Mapping out individuals most likely to click on the ad using different visualization techniques and summary statistics
  ---
 ## Methods Used
  * Exploratory Data Analysis
 ---